 Since we cannot allow campers to enter the camp with lice, on incoming day we will routinely inspect each camper for any potential problem.
 Once in a while we find some lice, and it is a surprise to all involved.
-In that case the parent has the option to take their child home for treatment, cut the camper's hair, or pay to have the camper treated on-site.
-In New Hampshire we utilize a professional service that charges \$200 for the treatment and is passed on to the parent.
-Historically this has not been a major issue at camp.
+In that case the parent has the option to take their child home for treatment, or pay to have the camper treated by a professional service.
+There are professional treatment centers available in New Hampshire, and if needed we can provide you with a list of contact information.